RUHuman/ruhuman.js/README.md

 #What is ruhuman.js?

 A Human Validation Checker to keep out the bots.
-This is a lightweight and simple solution.
+This is a fast, lightweight and simple solution.

 #How to use?